cyrkus/SVNCarthageBootstrap/README.md

 Touch CartFile

 Open the Cartfile and add this as a dependency. (in OGDL): github "sevenapps/PathToRepo*" "master"

 Update your project to include the framework:
 Carthage update --platform iOS

+*IMPORTANT*
-Add the framework to 'Linked Frameworks and Libraries' in the Xcode Project by dragging and dropping the framework created in Carthage/Build/iOS/pathToFramework*.framework
+Add the framework to 'Embedded Binaries' in the Xcode Project by dragging and dropping the framework created in Carthage/Build/iOS/pathToFramework*.framework

 Add this run Script to your xcodeproj /usr/local/bin/carthage copy-frameworks